tashicorp/dicebag-bash/README.md

 ## Dicebag

 A simple Bash script you can use to roll standard tabletop RPG die (d4, d6, d8, d10, d12, d20) via the command line.
+I've written a few simple integration tests using the [shunit2](https://code.google.com/archive/p/shunit2/downloads) library, as I felt this was sufficient for such a small and simple program.

 #### Usage